-Decisions that involve promoting volitional development, and especially those that promote moral development, involve considering people as at once free and unfree.
-Two-standpoint theories cannot easily dismiss the contradiction between these claims in such decisions because both claims enter into the reasons for performing actions that promote volitional development.
-Thus in these cases, Nelkin's general worry about a contradiction arising within a single standpoint does seem to arise.
+Decisions that promote volitional development, and especially those that promote moral development, involve considering people as at once free and unfree.
+Two-standpoint theories cannot easily dismiss the contradiction in such decisions because both ways of considering people enter into the reasons for performing actions that promote volitional development.
+Thus in these cases, Nelkin's general worry about a contradiction arising within a single standpoint does seem apt.